Overview

 4. Is Affectionate formal or informal?

-It is suitable for both everyday conversation and formal writing.
+It is flexible enough for both everyday conversation and formal writing, especially when describing relationships or communication tone.

 5. What is the opposite of Affectionate?

-Opposite words include cold, unloving, indifferent, or detached.
+Opposite words include cold, unloving, indifferent, aloof, or detached.